ELELAB/RosettaDDGPrediction/README.md

 **Important: none of the protcols implemented so far has been benchmarked for post-translational modifications or non-canonical residues, therefore the reliability of the results must be taken with a grain of salt.**

-Unfortunately, all protocols included in the script so far are not capable of handling mutations to some post-traslationally modified residues (such as phosphorylated ones) because of design choices in the Rosetta suite itself that consider them *variants* of the canonical amino acids instead of proper non-canonical residues.
+Unfortunately, all protocols included in the script so far are not capable of handling mutations to some post-traslationally modified residues (such as phosphorylated ones) because of design choices in the Rosetta suite itself that considers them *variants* of the canonical amino acids instead of proper non-canonical residues.

 However, all protocols implemented so far are able to handle mutations to non-canonical residues, such as D-amino acids.
 See the "Options" section below for more details on how to work with them.